Codecademy/engineering-competencies/README.md

 ### Community & Citizenship

-- You do things to benefit your peers and community such as participating in meetings and providing constructive feedback on ideas and initiatives.
+- You do things to benefit your peers and community such as participating in meetings, including providing constructive feedback on ideas and initiatives.
+- You advocate for yourself and others when something is unclear or you believe there is an alternate approach worth discussion.

 ## Software Engineer